-Ipswich has a rich archaeological heritage and is of international importance because of its status as one of only four Middle Saxon ‘emporia’ or ‘wic’ sites in England.
+Ipswich has a rich archaeological heritage which is of international importance because of its status as one of only four Middle Saxon ‘emporia’ or ‘wic’ sites in England.
 The others are London, Southampton and York.
 These sites displayed urban characteristics in the AD 700s and were trading with continental Europe.

-Suffolk County Council and Historic England which recently made the Ipswich 1974–1990 Excavation Archive freely accessible online via the Archaeology Data Service.
-The UAD will sit within the Suffolk County Council Historic Environment Record and have a map and subject-based search interface to aid researchers.
+Suffolk County Council collaborated with Historic England and Ipswich Borough Council to deliver the project.
+The UAD sits within the Suffolk County Council Historic Environment Record and has a map and subject-based search function.

 This project was kindly funded by Historic England.